Ukrainian defenders dig in as Russia boosts firepower

-KYIV, Ukraine (AP) — A showdown looms in Ukraine as Russia appointed a new military commander and looked to concentrate its attacks on the eastern part of the country, while Ukraine’s president said his troops will hold their ground, and urged Western leaders, in particular President Joe Biden, to do more.
+KYIV, Ukraine (AP) — A showdown looms in Ukraine after Russia appointed a new military commander and looked to concentrate its attacks on the eastern part of the country, while Ukraine’s president said his troops will hold their ground, urging Western leaders, in particular U.S. President Joe Biden, to do more.

-Ukrainian President Volodymyr Zelenskyy warned Sunday in his nightly address to the nation that the coming week would be as crucial as any during the war, saying “Russian troops will move to even larger operations in the east of our state.”
+Ukrainian President Volodymyr Zelenskyy warned Sunday in his nightly address to the nation that this week will be as crucial as any during the war, saying “Russian troops will move to even larger operations in the east of our state.”

-Zelenskyy also said that Ukraine’s fate as the war shifts south and east depends on whether the United States will help match a surge in Russian weaponry in the regions.
+Ukraine’s fate as the war shifts south and east depends on whether the United States will help match a surge in Russian weaponry, he said.

-Zelenskyy said he was grateful to Biden for U.S. military aid to date but added that he “long ago” forwarded a list of specific items Ukraine desperately needed and that history would judge Biden’s response.
+Zelenskyy said he was grateful to Biden for U.S. military aid to date but added that he “long ago” forwarded a list of specific items Ukraine desperately needed.

 “He has the list,” Zelenskyy said.
 “President Biden can enter history as the person who stood shoulder to shoulder with the Ukrainian people who won and chose the right to have their own country.
 (This) also depends on him.”

+Austrian Chancellor Karl Nehammer was due to meet Monday in Moscow with Putin, after meeting with Zelenskyy in Kyiv.
+Austria, a member of the European Union, is militarily neutral and not a member of NATO.

-Experts have said that the next phase of the battle may begin with a full-scale offensive.
-The outcome could determine the course of the conflict, which has flattened cities, killed untold thousands and isolated Moscow economically and politically.
+Experts say the next phase of the battle may begin with a full-scale offensive whose outcome could determine the course of the conflict, which has flattened cities, killed untold thousands and isolated Moscow economically and politically.

 In his Sunday night address, Zelenskyy also accused Russia of trying to evade responsibility for war crimes in Ukraine.